ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of ephemeral storage for this job run.
 Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 </dd>
 <dt>`-i`, `--image`</dt>
-<dd>The name of the image used for this job run.
+<dd>The name of the image that is used for this job run.
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
+If `REGISTRY` is not specified, the default is `docker.io`.
+If `TAG` is not specified, the default is `latest`.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
-For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
-For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
-This value overrides any `--image` value that is assigned in the job definition.
+This value overrides any `--image` value that is assigned in the job.
 This value is optional.
 </dd>
 <dt>`-j`, `--job`</dt>
 <dd>The name of the job configuration.
 View job configurations with the `job list` command.
-This value is optional.
+This value is required if  `--name` and `image` are not specified.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
 <dd>The maximum execution time in seconds for this job run.
 This value is optional.
 The default value is <code>7200</code>.